Denton County Public Health

 What We Do

-The Environmental Health Division of Denton County Public Health administers the Denton County on-site sewage facility (OSSF) order throughout the unincorporated portions of Denton County.
+The Environmental Health Division of Denton County Public Health administers the Denton County on-site sewage facility (OSSF) order per the Texas Administrative Code and Texas Water Code throughout the unincorporated portions of Denton County.
 This involves reviewing OSSF designs, issuing permits to construct, conducting specialized final inspections and enforcing the applicable rules and regulations.
 We advise contractors and property owners of essential public health protection practices.
 We carry out our duties by respecting citizens, maintaining fiscal responsibility, demonstrating accountability, and fairly and equitably allocating resources.

 What is Environmental Health?